cormullion/Thebes.jl/docs/src/text.md

 ![text ](assets/figures/text1.svg)

-You can also use some of Luxor's tools for text placement, such as `textextents()`, which helps you get the (2D) dimensions of text.
+You can also use some of Luxor's text functions, such as `textextents()`, which helps you get the (2D) dimensions of text.

 ```@example
 using Thebes, Luxor, Colors # hide